Cards

 Irina Tsymbaliuk

-The digital payment industry in the United States is booming, with consumers flocking to the convenience such services offers.
-According to Statista, digital transactions reached a staggering $3.6 trillion in 2023, and we can expect a leap to over $4.6 trillion by 2028.
-Venmo, one of the most popular mobile payment apps, is right at the heart of this trend.
+The digital payment industry in the United States is booming, with more consumers drawn to the convenience of these services.
+According to Statista, digital transactions reached a whopping $3.6 trillion in 2023, and that number is expected to leap to over $4.6 trillion by 2028.
+Venmo, one of the most popular mobile payment apps, is right at the center of this trend.
 It’s not just for splitting dinner bills anymore.

 Why Is the Venmo Debit Card Worth It?

-The card also has decent user protection.
-When attempting an unauthorized transaction from the account, the app requests confirmation via SMS, call, or another type of verification.
+• Solid security: When attempting an unauthorized transaction from the account, the app requests confirmation via SMS, call, or another method of verification.

 Compared to other payment aggregators, Venmo has several significant advantages.